 Today, in alternative medicine, we divide the medicinal herbs arbitrarily into 3 groups: Western medicinal herbs, Chinese medicinal herbs and Ayurveda herbs.

 Medicinal herbs are historically known for curing illnesses or alleviating symptoms.
 Back in the stone age human-beings learned how to use the medicinal herbs’ qualities by trial and error of course, not like today.
 They used them both for their healing purposes and as part of their mystical rituals.
-The knowledge of the medicinal herbs would pass generation after generation to each tribe’s healer.
+The knowledge of the medicinal herbs would pass on to each tribe’s healer from generation to generation.

 The use of medicinal herbs accompanies man-kind throughout history and is interlaced with it.
 Each geographical point has its own medicinal herbs that grow according to its climate, soil and terrain.
 Each medicinal herb has its own botanical family to which it belongs, chemical characteristics and interactions.